al1brn/geonodes/docs/nodes_and_sockets.md

 > The second layer of **geonodes** is centered on sockets, more precisely on **output sockets**.

 Output sockets own the data you want to manipulate to create your geometry.
-Data sockets can be of there types:
+Data sockets can be of 3 types:

 - **Values**: Boolean, Integer, Float, Vector, Color, String
 - **Geometry**: Geometry, Spline, Curve, Mesh, Points, Instances, Volume
 - **Other**: Collection, Object, Texture, Image, Material

-In the second layers, nodes are not created directly but through methods and properties of the _Data Socket_ classes.
+In the second layer, nodes are not created directly but through methods and properties of the _Data Socket_ classes.

 ## Two ways of linking nodes